Mohamed-fawzyy/Kafka-Pipeline/README.md

 python3 streaming_data_reader.py
 ```
 9. Health check of the streaming data pipeline.
-- If you have done all the steps till here correctly, the streaming toll data would get stored in the table `livetolldata`.
+- If you have done all the steps till here correctly, the streaming toll data will get stored in the table `livetolldata`.
 <!-- Side Note: Additional Information -->
-> Try : List the top 10 rows in the table `livetolldata`.
+> Try: List the top 10 rows in the table `livetolldata`.

 # SnapShot and Results 📸
 * I provided my solution for this project a Bash file script go and check it out.
-* After implementations your results of Kafka pipeline should look like this:
+* After implementations your results of the Kafka pipeline should look like this:

   - <b>Simulator output of task 6</b>
     ![simulator_output](https://github.com/Mohamed-fawzyy/Kafka-Pipeline/assets/111665714/ba426df3-a5f5-4270-8628-cf15ac455e44)